~ Introduction and Foundation

 Fort Lauderdale-Davie, FL 33314

-Want more information about this program or any of course offerings?
+Want more information about this program or any of our course offerings?
 Fill out the form below and an executive education enrollment counselor will respond to your message within the next 24-48 hours.
-Thank you for your interest in the executive education programs at NSU's Huizenga College of Business!
+Thank you for your interest in the executive education programs from NSU's Huizenga College of Business!